News on field service management and optimization

 In Conclusion: Better Safe Than Sorry

 This ruling marks a turning point.
-Not a tidal wave, but a slow and certain groundswell.
+Not a tidal wave, but a slow, steady groundswell.
 Ignoring the reclassification of travel time as actual working time is taking an unnecessary risk.
-It’s urgent to:
+It is therefore urgent to:

 • Comply with current law,